skepticsa/aws_res_hub_poc/README.md

 Author: https://www.linkedin.com/in/danut/

-This set of examples will help us learn what AWS Resilience Hub can detect and how to fix the issue to deploy a Resilient Workload.
+This set of examples will help us learn what AWS Resilience Hub can detect and how to fix the issues.

 I build these examples based on this documentation.